ThoughtWorksInc/Binding.scala/README.md

  * [Game of Life](https://github.com/zhanglongyang/game-of-life): Conway's Game of Life implemented with Binding.scala.
  * [playground-binding.scala
 ](https://github.com/ccamel/playground-binding.scala): Various DEMOs with scala, scalajs and binding.scala
- * [CITE Application](https://github.com/cite-architecture/CITE-App): A single-page browser application for exploring citable resources
+ * [CITE Application](https://github.com/cite-architecture/CITE-App): A single-page browser application for exploring citable resources.
+ * [hmt-reader](https://github.com/homermultitext/hmt-reader): A package of application and data for reading Homer Multitext textual data, in its current release.
  * [full-stack-scala.g8](https://github.com/dotn8/full-stack-scala.g8): Giter8 template for full-stack scala development
  * [scala-adapters](https://pme123.github.io/scala-adapters/): A simple framework to implement your server jobs - providing a standard UI-client to monitor and test them.
 (Used in Production)
  * [Binding.scala-Google-Maps](https://github.com/pme123/Binding.scala-Google-Maps): A step-by-step tutorial to get you started with Binding.scala.